 San Diego doesn’t reveal its hidden gems easily.
 It takes time and determination to go off the beaten path to find these city jewels.
-But once you succeed, you can’t get enough of the beautiful hidden gems in San Diego.
+But once you succeed, you can’t get enough of these 13 beautiful hidden gems of San Diego.

-Off the Beaten Path: Tot 5 Hidden Gems in San Diego, California
+Off the Beaten Path: Top 13 Hidden Gems in and Near San Diego, California

-We’ve been to San Diego before and visited some of its most popular attractions.
-Despite swirling crowds, each and every of these places surprises with something new every time you go there.
+We’ve been to San Diego many times and visited some of its most popular attractions.
+Despite swirling crowds, all of these places surprise with something new every time you go there.
 The tourist destinations are indeed alluring.
-But what can you expect from the hidden gems in San Diego?
+But what can you expect from not so popular, hidden gems of San Diego?
 It doesn’t take long to find out.
-Without further ado, let’s get off the beaten path and explore the top five hidden gems in San Diego.
+Without further ado, let’s get off the beaten path and explore the top thirteen hidden gems in San Diego.

-HERE ARE THE 5 BEST HIDDEN GEMS IN SAN DIEGO:
+THE 13 BEST HIDDEN GEMS IN SAN DIEGO

 1. Sunny Jim’s Sea Cave

 Normally you wouldn’t know about the existence of the Sunny Jim’s Sea Cave unless a local tells you about it.
 Even some residents of the city are not aware of this secret spot, let alone how to get here.
 Unlike the other hidden gems in San Diego, the Sunny Jim’s Sea Cave can be reached only through a man-made tunnel.

 The entrance to the tunnel with its 145 steps is located inside The Cave Store on La Jolla’s oceanfront Coast Blvd.
 One of the most alluring hidden gems in San Diego is open daily on a reservation basis.
 On Tuesdays and Thursdays, you can show up and explore the tunnel and the cave on your own.
 No reservation is required on these days.